 Living off-grid has become one of the most popular options for the preppers out there.
 Every day, you hear stories about this alternative way of living.
-Although many people think that living off the grid means to live in a cabin, in the woods without basic comfort, the reality is totally different.
-Thanks to technological advances and due to the self-sufficiency solutions available today, living off-grid has become a good lifestyle.
-It offers freedom and lets you enjoy life without being stuck in the social vicious cycle.
+Although many people think that living off the grid means to live in a cabin, in the woods without essential comfort, the reality is entirely different.
+Thanks to technological advances and due to the self-sufficiency solutions available today, living off-grid has become a standard lifestyle.
+It offers freedom and lets you enjoy life without being stuck in the vicious social cycle.
 But, before giving up everything and dive head first into your new off-grid life, here’s what you need to know.

 Meat preservation is a hot topic among preppers and being able to prepare and later on, enjoy a good meat ration is a must when it comes to preparedness.
 To prepare for and conquer the future, we sometimes must look into the past, as there are no better teachers than our ancestors.
 They knew how to survive and thrive with what the land had to offer and they passed their learning and methods to us.
 This article will present one of their teachings, how to make Pemmican, a traditional food of native North Americans.